 Bluevine Business Checking provides a 2% APY on balances of up to $250,000.
 To qualify for this high return, you’ll need to fulfill one of two requirements:

 - Make $500 or more monthly purchases using the Bluevine Business Debit Mastercard.

 - Receive $2,500 monthly payments into a checking account or subaccounts via ACH, wire transfer, mobile check deposit, or your merchant payment processing provider.
 This threshold can be met with any combination of incoming payment types or sources.

-Bluevine provides each business checking account with one Mastercard business debit card, mailed to you within 10 days of account opening.
+Bluevine provides each business checking account with one Mastercard business debit card, mailed to you within 10 days of the account opening.
 Expedited shipping at one to two business days is available for a $30 fee.

 It’s important to note that if you own a larger business and provide debit cards to multiple employees for purchases, Bluevine only issues one debit card per business—and only for your main Bluevine Business Checking account.